jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 ### `phylo_regression_precip_UCloud.R`
 ### `phylo_regression_temp_UCloud.R`

 Now we will perform the same meta-regression framework, but now to investigate how species-level life-history influences absolute weather responses.
 Our life-history traits here are scaled variables for **maximum longevity**, **mean litter size** and **adult bodymass**.
-The key difference in the first step of generating data (see `generating_coefficient_data_GAM.R` for the calculation of absolute coefficients for temperature and precipitation effects:
+The key difference here compared to section 2 is the first step of generating data (see `generating_coefficient_data_GAM.R` for the calculation of absolute coefficients for temperature and precipitation effects:

 ```
 mam_coef <- mnanom_5km_GAM %>%